-Welcome to Clearview Counselling, Gravesend.
-I'm Carrie, a qualified counsellor working with clients from Gravesend, Dartford and the surrounding areas.
+Hello and welcome to Clearview Counselling, Gravesend.
+I'm Carrie, a qualified and experienced Counsellor working with clients from Gravesend, Dartford and the surrounding areas.
 I am registered with the British Association for Counselling & Psychotherapy (BACP) and the Association for Counselling and Therapy Online (ACTO).
-I offer both face to face and online counselling.

 Face to Face Counselling

-Clearview Counselling, Gravesend, Kent is located in a quiet and comfortable residential venue.
-Situated just off the Gravesend Central junction of the A2, it is only a ten minute drive from Dartford.
-It is also easily accessed by public transport being only a 15 minute walk from the Gravesend train station and with local bus routes stopping outside.
-Car parking is free and immediately outside.
+Clearview Counselling, Gravesend, Kent is located in a quiet and comfortable residential venue, situated just off the Gravesend Central junction of the A2 and only a short minute drive from Dartford.
+It is easily accessed by public transport being only a 15 minute walk from Gravesend train station (2 stops from Dartford) and with local bus routes stopping outside.
+Car parking is free and readily available immediately outside.
 Click here for a map.
 Please note that unfortunately I am unable to provide wheelchair access.

-Subject to availability, I offer both daytime and evening sessions (excluding weekends) for both face to face and online meetings.
+Subject to availability, I can offer daytime and evening sessions (excluding weekends) for both face to face and online meetings.

 √ You won’t have to wait weeks (sometimes months) for an NHS or a charitable counsellor to become available